Tuesday, April 30, 2013

 These young people struggling to make it on their own and showed them the respect and love they weren’t getting in life and formed this family or gang.
 And now had the soldiers he needed to get back at society.
 The people he believed were holding him down as well as his cult members.
 And ended up brining in people who otherwise would’ve been in college at that point and all had the skills and knowledge to of done very well in college and been successful in life.

-In Leslie Van Houten’s case, she was beautiful and intelligent.
-Probably could’ve made it in Hollywood or in college and had a very successful career in entertainment or business or something had she never of met Charlie Manson and never fallen into his cult.
+In Leslie Van Houten’s case, she was beautiful and intelligent, probably could’ve made it in Hollywood or in college and had a very successful career in entertainment or business or something had she never of met Charlie Manson and never fallen into his cult.
 But she made a really bad decision early on in life which led to even worse decisions later on in the Manson Family.
-Which can sum up the rest of the Manson Family and all of the waste that they represent.
+Which can sum up the rest of the Manson Family and all the waste that they represent.
 And what could’ve been had they just made better decisions in life.

 Friday, April 26, 2013